-We appreciate high-end guns and gear as much as anyone, but it’s worthless to have the best tools money can buy if you aren’t capable of using them effectively when lives are on the line.
-Unless your ultimate goal is to show off your purchases on social media, you’d better be investing time and money into training.
+We appreciate high-end guns and gear as much as anyone, but it's worthless to have the best tools money can buy if you aren't capable of using them effectively when lives are on the line.
+Unless your ultimate goal is to show off your purchases on social media, you'd better be investing time and money into training.
 At the end of the day, the skills and confidence you carry within weigh nothing, will never be depleted, and are worth a thousand times more than the items in your pockets or your holster.
 With this in mind, we set a goal to receive more professional survival skill instruction in 2020, and started out with the Blue-Green Alliance Dynamic Marksmanship Class.

 For one of our first steps in this educational journey, two members of our staff — myself and OFFGRID's head Editor, Tom Marshall — attended a two-day Dynamic Marksmanship pistol class here in our home state of Arizona.
 The class was taught by Blue-Green Alliance, a firearms training company founded by two Force Recon Marines named Josh and Gabe.

 The duo set out to use their military experience to help members of the law enforcement community become more proficient with their service weapons, hence the use of “green” and “blue” in the name.
 They also welcome civilians who wish to improve their concealed-carry preparedness and marksmanship.
 Their unique approach to training incorporates elements of sports psychology and biomechanics, because they believe there's much shooters can learn from the way high-level athletes train.